UK police seek gang behind '200 million pound' heist

 "This is a slow and painstaking process," police said in a statement.

-Britain's record heist was carried out at a Securitas cash depot in Tonbridge, southeast of London in 2006 when robbers stole almost 53 million pounds in cash.
+Britain's record heist was carried out at a Securitas cash depot in Tonbridge, southeast of London in 2006 when robbers stole almost 53 million pounds ($79 million) in cash.

-In 2000, police foiled a daring attempt to steal 350 million pounds worth of diamonds from a display at London's Millennium Dome in what would have been the world's biggest ever robbery.
+In 2000, police foiled a daring attempt to steal 350 million pounds ($523 million) worth of diamonds from a display at London's Millennium Dome in what would have been the world's biggest-ever robbery.

 (Editing by Stephen Addison)